County commissioners to meet with residents, engineers to find flooding solution

 From sump pumps running 24 hours a day for months to flooding and even sand in basements, homeowners said they’ve been asking for help for weeks.

-“I’m very sympathetic to what these people are going through,” said Michael O’Donnell, Sedgwick County commissioner.
+“I’m very sympathetic to what these people are going through,” said Sedgwick County Commissioner Michael O’Donnell.
 “I wouldn’t wish that on anyone, but we’ve got to find a solution that’s not a band-aid.”

-The commissioners said they’re working to figure out a solution, but residents are asking for the pumps in Derby to be turned back on to feed the water in the Arkansas River.
+The commissioners said they’re working to figure out a solution, but residents are asking for the pumps to be turned back on to feed the water in the Arkansas River.

 This is a method that was used for years, but when Derby started buying its water from the City of Wichita, the pumps were turned off.
 They have been used a handful of times over the years when flooding was severe.